 Self Love = Inner Peace

-Amongst those of us who actually have freedom of choice, a large majority of people allow themselves to be manipulated by the views and preferences of others.
-Social media and peer pressure constantly encourage us to please others in order to be ‘accepted’.
-This can result in people needing to seek happiness from factors outside of themselves, instead of being at peace with who they are as individuals and allowing themselves to blossom naturally.
+Amongst those of us who have freedom of choice, however, many people currently feel unable to comfortably express their individuality.
+Allowing themselves to be manipulated by the views and preferences of others, they seek happiness from factors outside of themselves, rather than being at peace with who they are as individuals and allowing themselves to blossom naturally.

-At the other end of the scale, when we don’t agree with current trends, ideas and opinions and we overtly push against them, we run the risk of being considered ‘crusaders’ for an unworthy cause or labelled old fashioned and out of touch.
-Whichever camp we reside in, surely it’s easier to express ourselves from a place of love, rather than fear of how others might judge us – choosing to accept ourselves and each other no matter what?
+Conversely, those of us who don’t agree with current trends, ideas and opinions overtly push against them, running the risk of being labelled old fashioned and out of touch.
+Whichever camp we reside in, could it be easier than we think to express ourselves from a place of love, choosing to accept ourselves and each other no matter what, rather than pointing out and taking issue with our differences and fearing how others might judge us?

 Self Love

 I admit that I’m still a work in progress.
-Yes, I still have days when I feel ‘visually less than good’ as I check myself in the mirror before leaving the house.
+Yes, I still have days when I feel ‘visually less than good’ as I check myself in the mirror before leaving the house or answering a knock at my door.
 Yes, I sometimes disagree with what other people say or do.
 However, apart from momentary lapses (I am still human!), I no longer dwell on these things, allow them to make me unhappy, or rob me of my sense of inner peace.

-Not needing someone else’s approval of what I look like or what car I prefer is very empowering and I cherish the freedom of choice my outlook brings.
+Not needing someone else’s approval of how I look or how I prefer to live my life is very empowering and I cherish the freedom of choice my outlook brings.

 Kathleen Judd